Sobel Edge Detection on NVIDIA Jetson Nano Using Raspberry Pi Camera Module V2

 Create a MATLAB entry-point function,

 sobelEdgeDetectionAlg.m, out of the MATLAB code developed in the previous sections of this example.
 View the code in MATLAB editor.

 sobelEdgeDetectionAlg takes image and threshold input for edge detection and returns the results of edge detection algorithm.
 Call this function on the images captured from inside a loop.
 You can vary the threshold variable

 thresh to get a proper edge image.
 This way you can use the camera access capability of the support package to tune the algorithm suitable for the specified camera.

 for i = 1:200 img = snapshot(camObj); thresh = 100; edgeImage = sobelEdgeDetectionAlg(img, thresh); image(dispObj,edgeImage); end

-To deploy this example as a standalone application on the target board, see Deploy and Run Sobel Edge Detection with I/O on NVIDIA Jetson Nano (GPU Coder Support Package for NVIDIA GPUs).
+To deploy this example as a standalone application on the target board, see Deploy and Run Sobel Edge Detection with I/O on NVIDIA Jetson Nano (MATLAB Coder Support Package for NVIDIA Jetson and NVIDIA DRIVE Platforms).

 To remove the example files and return to the original folder, call the